 - Hours: Monday–Wednesday 11:00 a.m. to 8:00 p.m., Thursday–Friday 11:00a.m. to 9:00 p.m., Saturday 12:00 p.m. to 9:00 p.m., Sunday 12:00 p.m. to 6:00 p.m.

 We learned about the April 21st opening of Sasquatch brewery’s second location on Facebook from Steven Shomler, of the Portland Beer Podcast and many other cool projects, as it was happening.
 Not having anything better to do on a Friday night, we biked over to the warehouse location in the Industrial Northwest area, half a block away from Portland Brewing).

 The brewery and taproom is a long-awaited expansion of a tiny Southwest Portland brewery.
-And what a step up it is, with simple taproom furnishings and a gorgeous mural sharing the space with brewing equipment.
+And what a step up it is, with simple taproom furnishings and a gorgeous mural, painted by Chris Bigalke and Julia Skerry, sharing the space with brewing equipment.

-For desert, the Vanilla Bourbon Cream Ale (7% ABV, 16 IBU), aged in oak, and Cold Shot Coffee Porter (7.6% ABV, 30 IBU), with a coffee addition, both lived up to their names and sent me on searching for a word for beer that tastes like other delicious beverages.
-Perhaps it will come to me next time.
+Among desert options, Gran Cru Strong Belgian Blonde (7.3% ABV, 11 IBU) stands out with clear blonde notes at the open and complex, balanced flavors at the finish, with sticky-sweetness undergirding it all.
+Vanilla Bourbon Cream Ale (7% ABV, 16 IBU), aged in oak, and Cold Shot Coffee Porter (7.6% ABV, 30 IBU), with a coffee addition, both not only lived up to their names, they sent us searching for a word for beer that tastes like other delicious beverages.
+Perhaps it will come to us next time.

 If you go: